OpenTreeOfLife/opentreeoflife.github.io/browse.md

 ### Seeing more info about a node

-You can reveal an "Properties panel" by clicking on "ⓘ Show Properties"
+You can reveal the "Properties panel" by clicking on "**ⓘ** Show Properties"
-    button or the "ⓘ" link that appears when your mouse is over a node or branch in the tree.
+    button or the "**ⓘ**" link that appears when your mouse is over a node or branch in the tree.

 The properities panel contains:

   * links to the taxon in our reference taxonomy (OTT) and other taxonomies
   * the ID of the node
   * the count of how many tips in the tree descend from the node